Neighbours worked together to plant trees.

 "It's an older area and a lot of trees had died so we had to re-establish those," said Charles.

-Fifty-five donated trees from Manitoba Hydro's Forest Enhancement Program over the course of two years certainly helped the cause.
+Fifty-five donated trees from Manitoba Hydro's Forest Enhancement Program over the course of 2 years certainly helped the cause.

 Barb Parke and Charles Feaver enjoy the fruits of their labour.